Federalist No. 67: Divided government

-In modern society, the government, especially the executive branch, has struggled with the ever-growing mixture of republican and energetic governments.
 Two major political parties can hold the executive branch: the Democrats and the Republicans.
 The elections that occur every four years, unequal representation within Congress, and differing opinions make it difficult to find a balance among the Executives.
 Each new term brings in new faces with new ideas and backgrounds.
 This rapid exchange of power often leads to a president who tries to do too much in too little time, forcing a president to be the main problem solver despite having Congress for guidance or intellectual support.
 This contributes to the sense that the president may hold too much power like a forceful dictator.

 "Most dangerous branch"

 Despite the uncertainty of Hamilton's original message, the executive branch has played a significant role in the United States since its genesis.
 The executive has become known as the "most dangerous" branch of government because it is the main decision-maker regarding all national policies and ideas.
-The legislative and judiciary branches assist in those decisions, but the president - along with Congress - makes the final judgments.
+The legislative and judiciary branches assist in those decisions, but the president – along with Congress – makes the final judgments.
 To the public, the power seems to remain within the Executives, which goes against what Hamilton originally addressed in Federalist 67, but it also shows the division of branches and their capability.